 Traditional Blinds

-They also use a thin woven corded “ladder” system which allows the slats to be suspended and using a rotating drum to which the woven corded ladder is attached, these horizontal blinds use and are manually maneuvered to be closed or open.
+They also use a thin woven corded “ladder” system which allows the slats to be suspended and using a rotating drum to which the woven corded ladder is attached, these horizontal blinds are used and are manually maneuvered to be closed or opened.

 Currently, there are six known different types of traditional blinds: roller blinds, Roman blinds, pleated blinds, Venetian blinds, Shoji Japanese blinds, and vertical blinds.